Spaces for Ideas Marketing Banner

 Excellent point, I could not have stated it any better.

-However mid way thru I started to get a little annoyed as his started getting very “wishy washy” with his answers.
+However mid way through I started to get a little annoyed as his started getting very “wishy washy” with his answers.

 For example, Apple’s strategy sometimes works great, and sometimes fails miserably.
 It’s not that Apple sometimes “forgets” what makes for greatness.
 It’s that what makes for greatness also exposes you to catastrophe.
 The same goes for Sony.

 To produce success, vision, commitment, and focus must be linked to an accurate view of what lies ahead, and nobody can adequately predict the future.
 If you can guess right on a regular basis, my hat’s off to you…and can I buy your stock?
-But no one—no one—has any legitimate claim to an ability to make predictions relevant to true strategic planning.
+But no one has any legitimate claim to an ability to make predictions relevant to true strategic planning.

 HUH?

 It’s interesting as after reading the last 4 questions, Guy’s questioning, perhaps I am reading it wrong, seem to have a slight hint of frustration within it as he seems to not get the answers he was looking for.
-That was also exactly how I felt as well towards the end of the interview as well.
-I did not leave wanting for more, as I had experienced with Guy’s past interviews with authors.
+That was also exactly how I felt towards the end of the interview as well.
+It did leave me wanting for more, as I had experienced with Guy’s past interviews with authors.

 I will reserve anymore of my comments until I get around to reading the book.
 It is unfortunate that after this interview, the only reason I would pick it up is to see if there is an answer to this paradox and not just about him re-stating the obvious or talking in circles.
 Unfortunately it would not be on the top of my priority list, and the 34% discount it running on Amazon does not help at all.